simonpauw/ci-yelp/README.md

-# Celp
+# CI Yelp

-This is Collective Yelp, a business recommendation website based on Yelp data.
-This is the distribution code for the Celp assignment of the [Collective Intelligence course](https://ci.mprog.nl) at the University of Amsterdam.
+This is Collective Intelligence Yelp.
+This is the distribution code for the group assignment of the [Collective Intelligentie course](https://ci.mprog.nl) at the University of Amsterdam.

-## Install
-`pip install -r requirements.txt`

-## Run
-`python app.py`

-## Design overview
-Celp is a Flask application with no database.
-Data is instead stored in `.json` files as provided by Yelp.
-All data is stored in the data directory and is split per city.
-The data files are parsed by the server on boot-up.
-As such you can add additional data to the data directory and it will show up on the website automatically.
-Just make sure you name the directory after the city the data is from.

-The static and templates directory contain all html/css/js files.

-`app.py` is the only controller within the server.
-Here you will find all routes.

-`data.py` is responsible for loading and handling the data.

-`recommender.py` is the recommendation engine.
+# The data

+Some example data is contained in the folder `data`.

+To keep the repository lean, this contains the data of only two cities: Sun City and Westlake.

+You can download the full dataset here: [full data (4.5 GB)](https://surfdrive.surf.nl/files/index.php/s/d9QtNlGNbYuUnpT/download)

+As a point of advice: don't use the entire dataset for you recommender system and don't commit the full dataset to your repository.
+Decide which part of the data you want to work on, and only commit that to the collective repository.

+# Loading the data

+The notebook `project.ipynb` contains some example code to help you on your way.